This post may contain affiliate links. Please read our disclosure policy.

 - Watch the Baking Time: Remove cookies as soon as the bottoms are lightly golden to keep their soft and airy texture.
 Overbaking can lead to dryness.

-- Cookie Scoop for Consistency: Use a roughly 2-tablespoon cookie scoop to ensure evenly sized cookies.
+- Portioning the Dough: Use a heaping tablespoon or a 2-tablespoon cookie scoop to ensure evenly sized cookies.
 This recipe makes about 8-9 cookies.

 Serving Suggestions

-- Ice Cream Sandwiches: Add a scoop of gelato or vanilla ice cream between two cookies for a decadent and easy dessert.
+- Ice Cream Sandwiches: Add gelato or vanilla ice cream between two cookies for a simple dessert.

-- Topped with Lemon Curd: Spread a small dollop of lemon curd on the glaze for a zesty twist.
+- With Lemon Curd: A small dollop of lemon curd on the glaze adds a bright, citrusy flavor.

-- Layered in Parfaits: Crumble the cookies and layer them with whipped cream and berries in a glass for an elegant mini trifle.
+- In Parfait: Crumble and layer with whipped cream and berries for a mini trifle.

 Frequently Asked Questions